Fire Safety System's Market in Middle East to Hit $2.3 Billion by 2025

 Posted On: 31-10-2019

-The Middle East fire safety systems and equipment market is set for solid growth over the next six years, thus registering a CAGR of 2.6 percent to hit $2.3 billion by 2025, according to a report by 6Wresearch.
+The Middle East fire safety systems and equipment market are set for solid growth over the next six years, thus registering a CAGR of 2.6 per cent to hit $2.3 billion by 2025, according to a report by 6Wresearch.

 The sector will grow from its current value of $1.96 billion over the next five years with the UAE, Turkey and Saudi Arabia being the key drivers for the Middle East region, stated the report released ahead of Intersec, one of the world’s leading trade fairs for security, safety and fire protection.

 Intersec, now in its 22nd edition, will host more than 1,200 exhibitors from 54 countries around the world, at Dubai World Trade Centre from January 19 to 21 next year.

 According to the report, growth projections are being accredited to economic growth and increasing demand for sophisticated detection and fire-fighting systems with the bulk of the demand emanating from the commercial and industrial buildings sector.

 Market demand is largely for fire-fighting systems and equipment, which accounts for 58 per cent of spend, followed by fire detection and alarms systems at 31.8 per cent and emergency and exit lighting taking up 10.3 per cent, the report stated.

 Sweden’s Ultra Fog Company is planning to roll out its game-changing technology at the show.